 Plants that repel pests

-Incorporate plants known for their pest-repelling properties into your garden or patio area:
+Incorporate plants known to use pest-repellent plants strategies into your garden or patio area:

 When to call a professional

 While DIY methods can be effective for minor infestations or preventive measures, certain situations require professional intervention.
-Consider calling a pest control expert if you encounter any of the following issues:
+Consider calling a professional pest control service (or a trusted exterminator) if you encounter any of the following issues:

 Professional exterminators have access to more potent treatments that may not be available over-the-counter while ensuring safety protocols are followed correctly.
+Regular pest inspections can also help catch issues early—especially for homeowners who travel often or host frequent summer get-togethers.
 Environmental Pest Control’s Standard Care Plan will protect your home from 20+ pests and rodents in the summer and year round.
 Give us a call today for a free over the phone estimate.

 Conclusion

 By understanding common summer pests' behavior patterns alongside implementing comprehensive prevention strategies tailored towards maintaining both indoor & outdoor environments clean & secure – homeowners stand better chances at enjoying this season without unwelcome guests!
+Whether you’re focused on managing summer pests with simple tricks, improving your lawn and outdoor areas, or taking steps to seal entry points, a proactive approach makes a big difference over time.
 Remember always; proactive measures coupled with timely professional assistance form best defense line against potential invasions ensuring peace-of-mind throughout sunny days ahead!